 The Biology Honors course is a full year in-depth study of the living world.
 The course covers the general principles of biology, including biomolecules, cell structure and function, cellular divisions, environmental explorations, introductions to viruses and bacteria, genetics, an overview of fungi, and the classification of the living organisms in our environment.
 The biological topics are explored using guided educational techniques supported by graphics, animations, videos, and laboratory investigations.
 The students will also be expected to explore various scientific topics through independent research.

-Environmental Science is the study of the environment that surrounds us on a daily basis, as well as other environments around the world.
+Environmental Science is the study of the environment that surrounds us, as well as other environments around the world.
 It also studies such critical concepts as food webs, biomes, resource utilization, and the many implications of environmental change in an ever-changing world.
 The curriculum encourages observation and identification of plants and animals in their native habitats, as well as an understanding of their role in their ecological niches.
 The objective of the course is to teach students the diversity, frailty, and importance of the environment so that students can make responsible, environmentally-informed decisions.

 Human Anatomy & Physiology